NCAR/cesm_dev/README.md

 - **Task Tracking**: A spreadsheet to manage development tasks.

 ## Development simulations
-Please note that CESM development simulations before version 109 were tracked in a different are currently tracked under another [repo](https://github.com/NCAR/amwg_dev/) for historical reasons.
+Please note that CESM development simulations before version 109 were tracked in a different [repo](https://github.com/NCAR/amwg_dev/) for historical reasons.
 Starting with simulation 110 and the *code chill* (effective August 31, 2024), all CESM coupled development simulations are documented in this repository.

 You can find a list of CESM development simulations under the [Issues](https://github.com/NCAR/amwg_dev/issues) section.
   - Each simulation is recorded as a github issue.